 An Incident Reporting Template and corresponding FAQ are available on the NIH Office of Science Policy (OSP) website.

-In the event of an injury or exposure involving a laser or radioactive materials, DRS will assist in completing and submitting the required reports to the Illinois Emergency Management Agency (IEMA).
+In the event of an injury or exposure to laser radiation or ionizing radiation from an x-ray machine or radioactive material, contact DRS as soon as possible.
+DRS will evaluate and file a report with the Illinois Emergency Management Agency (IEMA) if required.

 For any work-related exposure or injury during an incident, complete the First Report of Injury form within 24 hours and send it to the contacts listed on the form.
 For information regarding Workers Compensation, please see the University Office of Risk Management website.